cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/System_Configuration/Netfilter_-_ACLs/_index.md

 ## Specify the Policy Files to Install

-<span id="src-8362563_indexterm-3A4868E955F25E1C0FE68805984688CB">By
-</span>default, Cumulus Linux installs any `.rules` file you configure
+By default, Cumulus Linux installs any `.rules` file you configure in `/etc/cumulus/acl/policy.d/`.
-in `/etc/cumulus/acl/policy.d/`.
 To add other policy files to an ACL, you need to include them in `/etc/cumulus/acl/policy.conf`.
 For example, for Cumulus Linux to install a rule in a policy file called `01_new.datapathacl`, add `include /etc/cumulus/acl/policy.d/01_new.rules` to `policy.conf`, as in this
 example: